AhmedHashish123/VQ-Diffusion/readme_2.md

 ## Samples:<br />

 Since training requires a very powerful system.
 I could not train using the original COCO 2014 dataset.
-I used a stripped down version (300 times less data).<br />
+I created a stripped down version.<br />
 The reason for this was to check that the training works.
 I also trained for one epoch.
 So, it goes without saying that the model will not produce good results.<br />
 Even the provided pretrained model was not trained for a lot of epochs.<br />
 In this section, I'm going to compare the outputs of my trained model and the pretrained model using the same propmt: "A group of elephants walking in muddy water"<br />